stkent/amplify/README.md

 ## Default Behavior

-The convenience method `configureWithDefaults` initializes the prompt timing calculator with a collection of sensible default rules.
+The convenience method `applyAllDefaultRules` initializes the prompt timing calculator with a collection of sensible default rules.
 With these rules applied, we only prompt for feedback when:

 - **The Google Play Store is available.** If a user's device won't allow them to provide feedback, we never ask for it.
 (We believe that a high enough percentage of devices are capable of sending email that a similar check for the availability of an email application is unnecessary.)